How to Identify and Respond to Smishing

 Now is the time to learn to protect yourself against a growing digital threat: text phishing.
 In a world where digital communication is everywhere, SMS phishing, or “smishing”, has become an alarming and rapidly growing form of cybercrime.

-Groupe SL, your cybersecurity partner, provides essential advice on how to identify and avoid smishing traps.
+Groupe SL, your cybersecurity partner to strengthening IT security , provides essential advice on how to identify and avoid smishing traps.

 What is smishing?